szkristof2h/myriad/Readme.md

  2. ~~Add option to embed youtube videos~~ (2019)

 ## Known issues
+ 1. I've finally introduced Docker to the repo, but there's still a lot learning ahead of me so there's bound to be issues with the current setup
  1. I'm still very much in the process of learning typescript, so types, interfaces, etc might not be consistent & they might have issues
  1. Some pages are really slow to load: investigate what causes the performance issues
  2. Opened youtube video posts' main area isn't responsive